 How do I use total length and girth to estimate bass weight?

 When you don’t have a scale, you can use total length and girth to get a rough estimate of a bass’ weight.
 See the figure on Page 14 for how to measure total length and girth, then use the following formula: Total Length (in inches) squared, times girth (in inches) divided by 1200.
 For example, a 22" long bass with a girth of 15" would weigh about 6.1 pounds (22 x 22 x 15 / 1200 = 6.1).
-See MyFWC.com/Bass-Formula for an online calculator.
+See How to Measure Fish.

 What is the economic value of freshwater fishing in Florida?